jaantoots/dotfiles/README.md

 occasionally inelegant solutions).
 Everything should fail gracefully, it is safe to check out this repository into a new home directory.

-## Notes

-- Set `git config custom.nostatusprompt true` to disable git status prompt in repositories where running this is expensive

 ## Non-trivial packages

 Brew: